NietoCurcio/Ristorante-Confusion/README.md

   }, [])
 ```

-Of course that It follows the logic own javascript, according react documentations, "Any function inside a component, including event handlers and effects, “sees” the props and state from the render it was created in."
+Of course, that It follows the logic own javascript, according react documentations, "Any function inside a component, including event handlers and effects, “sees” the props and state from the render it was created in."

 Another words, the backpack of variables in a function, closure or its environment it's seen when the function was created, when the function inside useEffect was created, appContext.product was an empty object, and even after update being updated by getProduct(), it will continue showing an empty object, since the effect lives longer, even after state update and re-render.